-Area: Palo Verde Ecological Reserve (PVER)
+Area: Palo Verde Ecological Reserve

-The PVER is located 12 km (7.5 mi) north of Blythe, California (figure 4).
+The PVER is located 12 km (7.5 mi) north of Blythe, California (figure 3).
 The 547-ha (1,352-ac) area was acquired by the State of California in 2004.
 Reclamation implemented riparian restoration within former agricultural fields in eight phases, with public use and hunting managed by the California Department of Fish and Wildlife (CDFW).
 Public use includes jogging, dog walking, hunting, fishing, boating, swimming, and wildlife viewing.
-Each phase of the PVER is described in annual reports and restoration development plans that are available at https://lcrmscp.gov/steer committee/technical reports.html).
-The main goal for the PVER is to create and manage as much riparian habitat as possible for southwestern willow flycatchers, cuckoos, and other covered LCR MSCP species over a 50-year period.
+Each phase of the PVER is described in annual reports and restoration development plans that are available at https://lcrmscp.gov/steer\committee/technical\reports.html.

+The main goal for the PVER is to create and manage habitat for southwestern willow flycatchers (Empidonax traillii extimus), cuckoos, and other covered LCR MSCP species over a 50-year period.
 The species composition and density were planted to mimic a natural riparian landscape when fully mature.
 Over 1.8 million riparian trees and shrubs were planted over an 8-year period, concluding in 2013 with the planting of Phase 8.
-The area surveyed for cuckoos includes approximately 414 ha (1,023 ac) of near-contiguous irrigated riparian forest spanning 5 linear km (3.1 mi) adjacent to the river.
-The phases were surveyed as they became suitable breeding habitat, with Phase 1 first surveyed in 2008, Phase 7 first surveyed completely in 2014, and Phase 8 first surveyed in 2016.
-Changes to survey sites in 2019 included the division of larger sites into smaller survey sites: Phase 5 is now surveyed as North, Triangle, and West; and Phases 4, 6, and 7 are each surveyed and reported as two sites, North and South.
-All eight phases were surveyed in 2019.
+The area surveyed for cuckoos included approximately 414 ha (1,023 ac) of near-contiguous irrigated riparian forest spanning 5 linear km (3.1 mi) adjacent to the river.
+The phases were surveyed as they became suitable breeding habitat, with Phase 1 first surveyed in 2008, and Phase 8 first surveyed in 2016.
+Changes to survey sites in 2019 included the division of larger sites into smaller survey sites: Phase 5 is now surveyed as North, Triangle, and West; Phases 4, 6, and 7 are each surveyed and reported as two sites, North and South.
+All eight phases were surveyed in 2020.